forza-panino/Sniper-Bot/README.md

 <a name="commands_overview"></a>
 ### Commands overview
-Once you have insalled everything correctly you can start the bot using a terminal opened inside the project folder and digiting one of the following commands:
+Once you have installed everything correctly you can start the bot using a terminal opened inside the project folder and digiting one of the following commands:

 <a name="normal_commands"></a>
 #### Normal use commands